Cover Letter Mastery

 Character & JudgmentYour decision-making framework.
 Not just what you did, but how you decided.Firefighting is 90% judgment, 10% strength.
 They need to trust your brain.

 Team FitCan you take orders?
-Can you lead when needed?
-Do you check your ego at the station door?Toxic firefighters destroy crew cohesion.
-Boards screen for this hard.
+Lead when needed?
+Check your ego at the station door?Toxic firefighters destroy crew cohesion.
+Boards screen for this harder than any cert.

-Miss any of these four and your application lands in the “maybe” pile.
-And “maybe” means “no.”
+Miss one of these four?
+Your application lands in the “maybe” pile.
+And in fire service hiring, “maybe” means “no.”

 Template #1: Entry-Level Firefighter (No Experience)

-You’re fresh out of the academy.
+Fresh out of the academy.
 No firehouse experience.
 No paid calls.
-It’s okay — everyone starts somewhere.
-This template turns your academy training into a compelling story.
+It’s fine — everyone starts at zero.
+This template turns your academy training into a story hiring boards actually remember.

 Subject: Application for Firefighter — [Your Name]